 Deeply Held Beliefs and Values Bring You Success in Life and Work

 If you'd like to experience the most success in both your personal and your business work life you will live them based on the values that are most important to you.
 To know what you value most, it is extraordinarily useful to spend some time identifying your key personal life values.
 These values will shine in the work values you exhibit.

 Sure, you can recite a few values that are important to you without doing this work.
-We all can.
+Most people can.
 But, if you want to use your values as a personal compass to light your way, you'll invest the time to seriously consider what you value the most.

-Understanding your most deeply held beliefs forms the foundation for creating a life that brings you happiness, fulfillment, and success.
+Understanding your most deeply held beliefs forms the foundation for creating a life that brings you happiness, fulfillment, success, and even—joy.
 They provide the cornerstone that each individual needs for guidance and making choices.

 Your values help you judge the appropriateness of careers and jobs for you.
 They help you select hobbies and volunteer activities.
 They drive how you interact with your colleagues and bosses and govern your relationships with your family and friends.
 They affect your religious, political, and community choices as all are external manifestations of the values you hold close to your heart.

 What Are Values?

-Values are traits or qualities that are considered worthwhile; they represent your highest priorities and deeply held driving forces.
+Values are traits or qualities that are considered worthwhile; they represent your highest priorities and deeply held driving forces and beliefs.
 When you are part of any organization, you bring your deeply held values and beliefs to the organization.